 A Visitors Center was one of the main buidlings for some time in the Village.
 This building had housing brouchures and scale models of homes, as well as information about the amenities and the future plans for the entire community.
 The Kettler Brothers used this great marketing tool to welcome an showcase their vision to potential residents.

 In 1968, the Whetstone Community Center opened, as well as Whetstone Elementary and Montgomery Village Junior High schools.
-High schoolers either went to Gaithersburg (GHS) or Seneca Valley high school until Watkins Mill High School (WMHS) opened in September 1989; most Village youth go to WMHS now, but residents of East Village and Eastgate still attend GHS.
+High schoolers went to Gaithersburg High School (GHS) until Seneca Valley High School was opened in the mid-1970s.
+When Watkins Mill High School (WMHS) opened in September 1989, most Village youth attended there.
+This holds true today, with the exception of residents of East Village and Eastgate, who still attend GHS.

 In 1970, the Village Mall opened, which is now the Village Shopping Center on Montgomery Village Avenue.
 At one time, it was completely enclosed like a regular shopping mall.
 Then in 1971, the Holiday Inn opened.
 In 1973, bus service to Washington, D.C., began, which Kettler Brothers arranged.
 The station where you boarded the bus served coffee and donuts in the mornings.
 The building that was once the station was moved and became the North Creek Nature Center, which is located at North Creek Lake.